ConservationInternational/cplus-plugin/docs/user/manual/index.md

 *Figure 9: Settings available to the user*

 - **Reports**: Information to be added to the report
     - *Organization*: (optional) Organization or institute name
     - *Contact email*: (optional) Contact email of the user
     - *Website*: (optional) Link to website of your company or institute
     - *Custom logo*: (optional) If enabled, the user needs to provide a custom logo.
 Most formats should suffice (png, jpeg, etc.)
     - *Logo preview*: Visual previre of the default CI logo, or the custom logo a user selected
     - *Footer*: (optional) Will be added to the report
     - *Disclaimer*: Change as desired, otherwise use the default disclaimer
     - *License*: Change as desired, otherwise use the default license description
 - **Advanced**:
     - *Base data directory*: Directory to read data from, and to which results will be written
     - *Coefficient for carbon layers*: Applied to carbon layers during processing
-- **OK**: Apply and save settings
+    - **Coefficient importance**: Level of importance for used coefficients when weighting the implementation models
-- **Cancel**: Any changes to the settings will not be saved
+    - **Pathway suitability index**: Index multiplied to the pathways.
+Lower values means the pathway is less important, higher means its more important